mkht/pspm/README.md

 ----
 ## Change log
++ **1.4.5**
+  - Fixed issue that an error occurs when the `pspm install` command was executed simultaneously in multiple processes.

 + **1.4.4**
   - Fixed issue that GitHub credential params are not used when downloading modules using `package.json` [#72](https://github.com/mkht/pspm/issues/72)